Mr-Bellali/Markoub-s-job-application-platform/readme.md

 docker compose up --build
 ```

-this command will run everything from creating env files for the project to work to services running for other developers to make their life easier
+this command will run everything from creating env files for the project to work to services running for other developers to make their life easier.

+If you having a trouble to run the frontend like I do just comment ot in the docker compose and run them individually using `npm run dev` because I still have to learn working with fontend with docker

 ---